Dundrum Town Centre: History

-Dundrum Town Centre was built on the site of the former Pye television factory, later the site of an entertainment and bowling centre called Dundrum Bowl.
+Dundrum Town Centre was built on the site of the former Pye factory, later the site of an entertainment and bowling centre called Dundrum Bowl.
 In 1993, the Dundrum Bowl was closed due to flooding.

 The shopping centre was opened on 3 March 2005.
 Over 5,000 people queued in the main square.
 Within 3 years, over 70 million people visited Dundrum Town Centre.

 The centre has been extended in phases and is divided into various districts.
 It is divided into areas its management labels "districts" - the "Gallery", located in the main building, "Pembroke", around the Mill Pond feature, and "Dundrum South", located outside the main Tesco overground car park.

-In July 2016, the UK commercial property firm Hammerson bought control of Dundrum from Allianz for a reported £1.01 billion, and will own it jointly with Allianz Real Estate.
+In July 2016, the UK commercial property firm Hammerson bought control of Dundrum from Allianz for a reported £1.01 billion, and now owns it jointly with Allianz Real Estate.

 2011 flood

 Dundrum Town Centre was evacuated shortly before 8pm on 24 October 2011 after floodwaters surged through the doors.
 The owner of a Mexican restaurant in the complex said five feet of water had rushed down steps towards his business, causing thousands of euro worth of damage.